Heart and Blood Conditions

-Some children with this condition have episodes of arrhythmia, or a racing heart rate, only once in a while.
-So the condition can be hard to diagnose.
+Some children with this condition have periods of arrhythmia, or a racing heart rate, only once in a while.
+This sometimes makes the condition hard to diagnose.

-To learn about the electrical activity in your child’s heart, the doctor will use electrocardiogram (ECG).
+To learn about the electrical activity in your child’s heart, the doctor will use an electrocardiogram (ECG).

-To get more information about how your child’s heart looks and works, they may need other tests, like exercise testing and electrophysiology studies to help identify the location of the extra electrical pathway in their heart.
+To get more information about how your child’s heart looks and works, the doctor may do other tests, such as exercise testing and electrophysiology studies, to help identify the location of the extra electrical pathway in your child’s heart.